Chamber News

 Inclusion in Action: Investing in Young Talent

 As one of the most robust young professional networks in the state, the Concord Young Professionals Network, an initiative of the Chamber, promotes the growth of young individuals in New Hampshire’s Capital Region.
-We interviewed CYPN Steering Committee Chair Vice Alexandra Brewer, an attorney at Cleveland, Waters and Bass, P.A. and Vice Chair Sarah Glaude,
+We interviewed CYPN Steering Committee Chair Vice Alexandra Brewer, an attorney at Cleveland, Waters and Bass, P.A. and Vice Chair Sarah Glaude, co-owner of Social Club Creamery to shed perspective how investing in our young workforce benefits businesses across greater Concord.

 Inclusion in Action: Investing in Young Talent Read More »